 Strangely, the opening lines of Led Zeppelin’s “Kashmir” have been playing in my head the entire time I’ve been working on this, including while writing this intro.
 Finally broke down and played it.
 Yup.
 Still gnarly after all these years.

-Images by Catherine Rutgers © 2014
+Words and images by Catherine Rutgers © 2014